-These images are a representation of a single dyelot of these core colours.
-There are still many variables in natural dyeing that lead to variances in colour even when being very diligent in the process.
+These images are a representation of a single dyelot of these core colours on multiple bases to showcase the variety that is achieved based on yarn composition.
+There are many variables in natural dyeing that lead to variances in colour even when being very diligent in the process.
 It is something that I have grown to love and appreciate.
 Every new season brings variances in it's blooms and similarly every dyelot's shade has it's own personality.

 Bright and exciting, this Cochineal dominant colour is sweet, fun and energetic;

 This combination of Madder and Cochineal is calm and complimentary.
 Rusty red and coral tones play with each other for a uniquely shaded colour.

 This sunshine yellow is made from Osage, its subtle cheery shades always brighten my day!

 Hand picked Goldenrod is the main component in this subdued and moody green.
 The addition of Iron is what transforms the once pale yellow to what we see here.

 Indigo is such a fun and interesting natural dye.
 The vat process allows lots of variation in richness of colour, but I've always loved the softness that one single dip provides.

 Logwood has been a favorite of mine for years.
 It's true and intense shades make it such an easy colour to love and wear.

 This rich grey is born out of a mixture of Madder, Logwood, Osage, and Iron and varies it's shades based on heat!
 Some parts of the skeins get a little hotter, therefore a little bit more beige, and I think the result is complicated and stunning.